 For the last three decades, the woodcock population has declined by about 1 percent each year.
-The latest Woodcock Status Report (pdf) published by the U.S. Fish and Wildlife Service provides details.
+The latest American Woodcock Population Status Report published by the U.S. Fish and Wildlife Service (see attachment at the bottom of this page) provides details.

 The American woodcock is now listed as a Species of High Concern by the U.S. Shorebird Conservation Plan, a Game Bird Below Desired Condition by the U.S. Fish and Wildlife Service, a "yellow list" species in slow decline and of national conservation concern by the National Audubon Society, and a species of greatest conservation need by many states throughout the woodcock's range.